MantraDAO/mdao-docs/docs/guides/delegator.md

 - Keplr (Web)
 - Cosmos Station (IOS/Android)
+- Others (that support delegating)

 On your Cosmos wallet's 'delegate' page, find the MANTRA DAO node or find it's details here. https://www.mintscan.io/cosmos/validators/cosmosvaloper103agss48504gkk3la5xcg5kxplaf6ttnuv234h

+Delegate the desired amount of ATOM to the MANTRA DAO node, our web app will tell you if it sees your delegation.

 --